DefinitelyNotANumber/ElectroPuro/README.md

 # ElectroPuro
-All files and instructions for creating Electronic Puro form Changed :3
+All files and instructions for creating Electronic Puro from Changed :3